rob-vdb/rob-vdb/README.md

 # Introduction

 ## About 👋
 - Hi!
-I’m Robin, and I'm an aspiring Data Scientist.
+I’m Robin, and I'm a Data Scientist.

 ## Interests 👀
 - I’m interested in Data Science, Data Analytics, & Maching Learning!